|

 INGREDIENTS

-3 lb. boneless lamb, cut into thin 3-in long slices (pork or buffalo meat can also be used)
+3 lb. boneless lamb, cut into thin 3-in long slices (pork or buffalo meat can

 1/2 cup chopped onion